cmoesgaard/home-ops/README.md

-# cmoesgaard/infra
+# 🚢 cmoesgaard/home-ops

-A repo containing the infrastructure of my personal servers and Kubernetes cluster.
+A monorepo containing the infrastructure of my personal servers and Kubernetes cluster.

+Very much still a work in progress.

-## Inspiration
+## 💡 Inspiration

-The repo is inspired by the various home infrastructure repos in [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes), expecially [onedr0p's](https://github.com/onedr0p/home-ops) setup.
+The repo is inspired by the various home infrastructure repos in [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes).